Running something like a community-led housing project takes the ideas, energy and determination of lots of people from

 Sounds like we’re sorted, right?
 The truth is that the project relies on support from a wide range of community members – including individuals, businesses and local groups.
 The easiest way to show your support is by becoming a Member of Tarland Community Housing, which is free.

 Becoming a Member or Trustee is free and easy.
 Simply email us or fill out this online form.

 Meet our Trustees!

 Chairperson: Annie McKee “I have lived in and around Tarland since 2012, drawn to the village due to its fantastic community spirit.
 I am a social researcher at the James Hutton Institute in Aberdeen, where my research focuses on the issues that affect rural communities and landownership in Scotland.
 In my free time, I am currently the convenor of Rural Housing Scotland, a national charity that supports community-led affordable housing across rural Scotland.
 I also love being a member of Tarland Community Garden and the Tarland Food and Music Festival steering group.
 It is a privilege to work with my friends and neighbours to support Tarland to meet it’s housing needs.”

 Secretary: Aileen Longino “I love living and working in and around Tarland.
 My background is in Business and Marketing and I am a Development Officer for Aberdeenshire Voluntary Action working with community groups and organisations across Aberdeenshire.
-In my spare time I enjoy gardening and run another charity young@heart deeside for older people in rural communities.
+In my spare time, I enjoy gardening and run another charity young@heart deeside for older people in rural communities.
 I have lived in Tarland since 2003 and have been involved with Tarland Community Housing since 2018 and I am delighted to volunteer to be a Board Trustee of Tarland Community Housing.”

 Treasurer: Mike McMillan “I’m a retired solicitor from Strachan and have been involved in a large number of housing projects throughout my career.
 As well as volunteering as a board member for Tarland Community Housing I am also treasurer for Finzean Village Hall.
 When I’m not busy with one of these I enjoy golf, sailing, and gardening.”